imik9/web-toolkit/README.md

 2. Enable Developer mode.
 3. Choose Load unpacked.
 4. Select the `extension/` folder from this repository.
-5. Open any website and click the Web Toolkit extension button.
+5. Open a site and click the Web Toolkit button.

-The extension can toggle the magnifier, reading mode, high contrast mode, night tone, reading line, link highlighting, image hiding, ruler, color picker, scroll-to-top, and video speed controls on the current tab.

 ## Run locally

-Open `index.html` in a browser, or serve the folder with any static file server.
+Open `index.html` in a browser or run a simple static server:

 ```bash
 npx serve .
 ```

-## Project shape

-This first version is intentionally built with plain HTML, CSS, and JavaScript.
-That keeps it easy to understand now and easy to convert into a Chrome extension later.